 - In a letter to lawmakers, 179 Connecticut murder victims’ families called for the death penalty’s repeal because it “is a false promise that goes unfulfilled, leaving victims’ families frustrated and angry after years of fighting the legal system.”3

 The death penalty fails to meet the real needs of surviving families

-- The death penalty’s complex process diverts millions of dollars and attention from the critical services that homicide survivors need to help them heal, including specialized grief counseling, financial assistance, and ongoing support.
+- The death penalty’s complex process diverts millions of dollars and attention from the critical services that victims' families need to help them heal, including specialized grief counseling, financial assistance, and ongoing support.
 In most states, these services are sorely lacking.

 - The few services that are available are often provided through the prosecutor’s office, so when the criminal case is over the services for the victim’s family end along with it.